 The primary benefit of Trusted Devices is that it makes Session Hijacking a thing of the past.
 If a user’s device changes during a session, iThemes Security will automatically log the user out to prevent any unauthorized activity on the user’s account, such as changing the user’s email address or uploading malicious plugins.

 How to Use the Trusted Devices Feature in iThemes Security Pro

-In the Trusted Devices settings, decide which users you want to use the feature, and enable then Restrict Capabilities and Session Hijacking Protection features.
+In the Trusted Devices settings, enable then Restrict Capabilities and Session Hijacking Protection features.

 After enabling the new Trusted Devices setting, users will receive a notification in the WordPress admin bar about pending unrecognized devices.
 If your current device hasn’t been added to the trusted devices list, click the Confirm This Device link to send the authorization email.